phoenixframework/phoenix/testing/A_introduction.md

 Randomized with seed 813729
 ```

-We can also specify a value and run only tests with that value.
+We can also specify a value and run only tests with that.

 ```console
 $ mix test --only individual_test:yup